-Now that you’ve selected the perfect stress ball for your upcoming event or show, it’s now time to decide what to have printed.
-These handy tips will assist you in carefully crafting the perfect imprint for your next stress ball promotion.
+Now that you’ve selected the perfect stress ball for your upcoming event or trade show, it’s time to decide what to have printed.
+If you want your custom stress ball to turn out the best it can be (and you do), read on for some stress ball-specific tips to help you create the perfect imprint for your next promotion!

 Circle Printing / Round Imprint

-The imprint area for most stress ball shapes is round.
-While providing more than ample space to customize the item, round imprints make it difficult to print large amounts of information, especially text.
-The best way around this is to curve the text around the perimeter of the imprint area making the most of the space available.
+The imprint area for most stress ball shapes is round (since a lot of stress balls are round!).
+While round imprints provide more than ample space for you to customize your item, they can make it difficult to print large amounts of information, especially text.
+The best way to get around that and get the most out of your imprint area is to curve the text around the perimeter of the imprint area.
+The good news?
+Here at QLP we provide free curved artwork!

-This only applies to stress balls that are round or that have a raised or arched imprint area.
-When printing straight line copy such as text or a geometric box on a round surface area, the imprint can become distorted.
-Our experienced people on press will do everything in their power to keep the distortion to a minimum, but some curvature of the imprint will occur no matter what and is considered acceptable.
+This section only applies to stress balls that are round or have a raised or arched imprint area, like our Earth Stress Reliever, Brain Stress Reliever, or Heart Stress Reliever for example.
+When we’re printing copy in a straight line or a geometric box on a round surface area, the imprint can become distorted.
+Our experienced staff will do everything in their power to keep the distortion to a minimum, but it is likely some curvature of the imprint will occur.

 Large Amounts of Text/Copy